stelzinga/MF/Management_Framework.md

 A Report for a Manager provided by a Staff, a Group or Business Function or a a Manager!
 The Purpose is for the Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e. l, the focus is performance.
 In addition, this report is also used to report on concerns coming from the Environment (Market Intel).

 #### Staff Report
 A Report for Staff or a Group.
-The purpose of such Report is to inform Staff how they are performing on their Job Description.
+The purpose of such Report is to inform Staff how they are performing on their (joint) Job Description.

 #### Marketing Report
 This is a Report tailored to the Strengths of the Venture and can be used for Clients, or more generally any Stakeholder.